Iconic Fort Worth Restaurants Celebrate Major Milestones With Special Menus, Improvements — Celebrity Chef Tim Love Keeps It Low-Key | PaperCity Magazine

 With little fanfare, Fort Worth celebrity chef Tim Love marked the 20th Anniversary of his first restaurant― The Lonesome Dove Western Bistro — this week.

 “Quietly, @lonesomedovebistro turns 20 today!”
-Love posted on this personal Instagram page.
+Love posted on this personal Instagram page Tuesday.
 “I am honored and humbled by all of those who have made this journey with me.
 Thank you to my family for all the support.
 Thank you to all of my team members.
 Thank you to all of my guests.
 Thank you to Fort Worth and the great state of Texas!
 There are not enough words that can really express my gratitude.”

 To celebrate the occasion, Love is bringing back a host of his all-time favorite dishes from the last 20 years with a new tasting menu.
 The lavish spread is $120 per person and features a taste of his seared lobster cakes with cilantro orange butter, antelope tacos with pickled chiles, and Tuaca chocolate mousse layer cake with raspberry coulis ― just to name a few.